paulczar/gcp-lb-tags/README.md

 # GCP-LB-TAGS maitains a Google Load Balancer Target Pool based on matching instance tags.

 Given an existing Load Balancer, will keep it's target pool updated to contain all instances that match a set of labels in your given region and zones.
+Currently only deals with basic TCP load balancing.

 ## Usage